 The Cons Of Aging In Place

-- Cost for extensive care is too much.
-If your senior loved one requires 24 hour care – it may be too difficult (and expensive) to remain at home.
-Especially if the level of care requires more than what one person can manage.
+Cost for extensive care is too much.
+If your senior loved one requires 24 hour care, it may be too difficult (and expensive) to remain at home – especially if they need a higher level of care that requires more than what one person can manage.

-- If any level of care is required and the cost of that care is too prohibitive – then the option to remain at home is no longer viable.
+If any level of care is required and the cost of that type of care is too prohibitive, then the option to remain at home is no longer viable.

-- Home maintenance is too much.
-If finances prevent an elderly homeowner from being able to hire help for yard work, house cleaning and / or transportation – then staying in their current home may not be wise.
+Home maintenance is too much.
+If finances prevent an elderly homeowner from being able to hire help for yard work and lawn care, homemaker services and / or transportation, staying in their current home may not be the best option.

-- Issues with cognitive decline.
-If there are signs of dementia or Alzheimer’s then remaining at home without supervision is very dangerous and highly not recommended.
+Issues with cognitive decline.
+If there are signs of dementia or Alzheimer’s disease, then remaining at home without supervision is very dangerous and strongly not recommended.

 It’s a difficult decision but safety is the key factor.